xaya/xaya_tutorials/MoverSharp.md

 For HelperFunctions.cs, we briefly explained the methods, but didn't look at any code as they're all very simple.

-In the Program.cs file, we wired up and connected to libxayawrap.dll.
+In the Program.cs file, we connected to libxayawrap.dll.
 We edited `FLAGS_xaya_rpc_url` specifically for our own machines by changing the password so that the program would properly connect.

 In CallbackFunctions.cs we looked at how game logic is implemented.
 This was done in 3 C++ callbacks inside of libxayagame that we wired up and implemented as delegates in C#: